-If no-one else has already done so, you should establish where the nearest Garda station is (using directory enquiries on your phone if you don’t know) and telephone them to let them know that the accident has happened.
+If no one else has already done so, you should establish where the nearest Garda station is (using directory enquiries on your phone if you don’t know) and telephone them to let them know that the accident has happened.
 They’ll then ask you some questions to determine how serious the accident was.
-If they decide that there has been no serious injury their usual policy is not to attend at the scene and to let the parties work things out between themselves.
+If they decide that there has been no serious injury their usual policy is not to attend the scene and to let the parties work things out between themselves.
 Make sure you ask for the name of the Garda you’ve spoken to and make a note of it.

-If the Guards decide not to attend at the scene you should call to a Garda station as soon as possible after the accident to give a full account of the accident to the member in charge at the station.
+If the Guards decide not to attend the scene you should call a Garda station as soon as possible after the accident to give a full account of the accident to the member in charge at the station.
 This task can obviously wait until all necessary medical treatment has been received and you’ve exchanged the appropriate information with the other parties involved.

 Unless the accident is extremely trivial in nature, be suspicious if anyone else involved is urging you not to get the Guards involved.
 It may be that they’re afraid that they’d fail a drink or drug test or that they’re not properly insured.
-If you think that there’s anything like this going on try your best to get a Guard to attend at the scene as soon as possible.
+If you think that there’s anything like this going on try your best to get a Guard to attend the scene as soon as possible.
 Do not feel browbeaten by anyone at the scene but use your common sense and certainly don’t risk putting yourself in any danger if someone at the scene is acting in a threatening or abusive manner.